redis/redis-doc/commands/info.md

 *   `active_defrag_key_hits`: Number of keys that were actively defragmented
 *   `active_defrag_key_misses`: Number of keys that were skipped by the active defragmentation process
+*   `tracking_total_keys`: Number of keys being tracked by the server
+*   `tracking_total_items`: Number of items, that is the sum of clients number for each key, that are being tracked
+*   `tracking_total_prefixes`: Number of tracked prefixes in server's prefix table (only applicable for broadcast mode)
+*   `unexpected_error_replies`: Number of unexpected error replies, that are types of errors from an AOF load or replication

 Here is the meaning of all fields in the **replication** section: